nuac-admin/nuac-release-four/_waters/bridge.md

           <div class="col-sm-12 col-md-6">

       	    <h3>Main Lake</h3>
-            <p>This is a mature gravel pit of approximately 5 acres in size with 36 swims and is full of features such as an island, gravel bars & lilies all of which offer the perfect environment for our fish.
+            <p>This is a mature gravel pit of approximately 5 acres in size with 20 swims and is full of features such as an island, gravel bars & lilies all of which offer the perfect environment for our fish.
 The lake is mainly stocked with carp and tench, with the carp averaging 15lbs+ and the tench 5lbs+ and it is also home to many other species and is a magnet for wildlife.</p>

           </div> <!-- END OF col  -->
           <div class="col-sm-12 col-md-6">

-            <h3>Match Lake</h3>
+            <h3>Pleasure Lake</h3>
-            <p>A small match/pleasure pond with canal arm towards the river, heavily stocked with a mix of roach, rudd, skimmers, perch, carp, tench and even a few crucians.
+            <p>A small pleasure lake with 15 pegs, heavily stocked with a mix of roach, rudd, skimmers, perch, carp, tench and even a few crucians.
 With depths of only 3ft max this makes it ideal for youngsters to learn our sport.</p>

           </div> <!-- END OF col  -->
         </div> <!-- END OF row  -->